prashant-977/MachineLearningAssignments/README.md

 # MachineLearningAssignments

-These are all the assignments I have done so far in my university.
+These are all the assignments I have done so far in my university and while doing practice exercises.